 - Easy to make

-Milled flaxseed: this helps the shortbread to keep it’s shape and prevent it from becoming too crumbly.
-When soaked in water, flaxseeds form a gel which works as a binding agent that replaces eggs used in traditional baking.
+Milled flaxseed helps the shortbread to keep its shape and prevents it from becoming too crumbly.
+When soaked in water, flaxseeds form a gel that works as a binding agent that replaces eggs used in traditional baking.
 To prepare the flax egg, simply add one tablespoon of ground flaxseeds to a small bowl with 2.5 tbsp of water.
-Stir and allow it soak for 5 minutes.
+Stir and allow it to soak for 5 minutes.

-All purpose flour: you can opt for a gluten-free all purpose flour to keep this recipe suitable for coeliacs or people who have food intolerances.
-You’ll also need a touch of sea salt.
+All-purpose flour or you can opt for gluten-free all-purpose flour to keep this recipe suitable for coeliacs or people who have food intolerances.
+You'll also need a touch of sea salt.

-Vegan butter: you can find vegan butter in most large supermarkets these days.
-You can also use solid coconut oil in it’s place if you’d prefer.
+You can find vegan butter in most large supermarkets these days.
+You can also use solid coconut oil in its place if you’d prefer.

-Coconut sugar: I love using coconut sugar as a sweetener for shortbread, especially when it’s being paired with caramel.
-Coconut sugar gives a wonderful but very slight caramelised flavour to the pastry.
+I love using coconut sugar as a sweetener for shortbread, especially when it's being paired with caramel.
+Coconut sugar gives a wonderful but very slight caramelized flavor to the pastry.

-Tahini: you can use either light or dark tahini depending on the flavour you’d like.
-Light tahini is definitely more common in this part of the world as it has a mild smooth flavour.
-Dark tahini is made from unhulled sesame seeds, and has a more bitter and intense flavour (I used dark for the images in this blog post).
+You can use either light or dark tahini depending on the flavor you'd like.
+Light tahini is definitely more common in this part of the world as it has a mild smooth flavor.
+Dark tahini is made from unhulled sesame seeds and has a more bitter and intense flavor (I used dark for the images in this blog post).

-Pure maple syrup: this makes up the main sweetener for the caramel layer, when mixed together with tahini and the other caramel ingredients it forms a delicious caramel sauce.
+Pure maple syrup is the main sweetener for the caramel layer, when mixed together with tahini and the other caramel ingredients it forms a delicious caramel sauce.

-Coconut oil: because it solidifies at room temperature, this helps to set the caramel layer, omitting this ingredient will result in a very runny caramel sauce!
+Coconut oil solidifies at room temperature, this helps to set the caramel layer, omitting this ingredient will result in a very runny caramel sauce!

-Coconut cream: or if using coconut milk, you’ll need the full fat canned kind.
-Refrigerate it overnight to make sure you can scoop out the fat part from the top of the can to use (you can reserve the liquid part for adding to curries, soups or smoothies!).
+Coconut cream: or if using coconut milk, you’ll need the full-fat canned kind.
+Refrigerate it overnight to make sure you can scoop out the fat part from the top of the can use (you can reserve the liquid part for adding to curries, soups, or smoothies!).

-Vanilla extract: vanilla is added to balance out the flavours of the dessert as well as intensifying the sweetness.
+Vanilla is added to balance out the flavors of the dessert as well as intensify the sweetness.
 Make sure you opt for a brand that is vegan-friendly such as Neilsen Massey pure vanilla extract and Taylor and Colledge vanilla bean extract.

-Sesame seeds: I absolutely LOVE the taste of toasted sesame seeds, and a sprinkle of these on top of these tahini caramel slices really brings out that delicious tahini flavour.
+Sesame seeds: I absolutely LOVE the taste of toasted sesame seeds, and a sprinkle of these on top of these tahini caramel slices really brings out that delicious tahini flavor.

 Chocolate: either dark chocolate or dairy-free "milk" chocolate works well.

-(full recipe and instructions in the recipe card at the end of this page)
+(full recipe and instructions are in the recipe card at the end of this page)

 Next press the shortbread into the base of an 8×8″ pan lined with some parchment paper.
 I like to use the base of a flat bottomed glass to help smooth out the pastry and get a nice even layer.
 Once the base is compact and even, use a fork to prick several holes into the shortbread before transferring it to an oven that’s been preheated to 175°C (350°F).
 Bake for 15-18 minutes until slightly browned, then allow to cool to room temperature.

-First toast the sesame seeds to release their flavour.
+First, toast the sesame seeds to release their flavor.
 Add the sesame seeds to a lined baking tray and bake in the oven preheated to 175°C (350°F) for 10 minutes until they brown slightly.
 Set aside.

 For the chocolate coating, add the chocolate and butter to a large bowl over a double boiler.
 A double boiler (bain-marie) is basically a heated bath.
-It consists of adding water to a saucepan and bring it to a gentle simmer.
-The chocolate is then placed in a heat resistant bowl (that covers the entire circumference of the bowl), and allowing the steam from the simmering water to rise up and gently heat the chocolate, causing it to melt.
+It consists of adding water to a saucepan and bringing it to a gentle simmer.
+The chocolate is then placed in a heat-resistant bowl (that covers the entire circumference of the bowl), allowing the steam from the simmering water to rise up and gently heat the chocolate, causing it to melt.
 Stir until melted thoroughly.
 Use a spatula to spread it over the caramel in an even layer.